jluby127/AstroQ/docs/getting_started.rst

     - ``stop`` - the stop time of the time window.
     Times are in format "YYYY-MM-DD HH:MM"

-**The kpfcc_prep subcommand compiles and prepares all of these necessary files for the KPF-CC program specifically.** Use of this command requires token access to the KPF-CC database.
+**The ``kpfcc`` subcommand of ``prep`` (see below) compiles and prepares all of these necessary files for the KPF-CC program specifically.** Use of this command requires token access to the KPF-CC database.
 If you are using AstroQ for a different facility, then you must prepare these files through your own means.
 Feel free to write your own "prep" command to automate the process.

 It is strongly recommended that you create the following folder structure for your AstroQ project:
     <upstream path>/<semester>/<date>/<band>/

-    where upstream path is the path to the top-level directory of your AstroQ project. semester is the semester ID of your project. date is the date of your project. band is the weather band number (use band1 if you not interested in multiple bands).
+    - <upstream path> is the path to the top-level directory of your AstroQ project.
+    - <semester> is the semester ID of your project (e.g. 2025B).
+    - <date> is the date you are generating the schedule (e.g. 2025-08-01).
+    - <band> is the weather band number (use band1 if you not interested in multiple bands).

     For example, if your upstream path is ``/Desktop/``, your semester is ``2025B``, your date is ``2025-08-01``, and your band is ``1``, then your folder structure should be:
     /Desktop/2025B/2025-08-01/band1/